gethugothemes/persian-hugo/exampleSite/content/contact/_index.md

 <div style="max-width: 400px;">
 </div>
 <div style="padding-bottom: 18px;font-size : 36px;">Contact Me</div>
+<p style="max-width : 600px;font-size : 12px;">Hello friend!
+Before I book a shoot, I like to make sure I have gotten to know you a little and know your dreams and goal for your shoot!
+I want to make each shoot as personalized to you and your style as possible.
+Start here, and I will send you a message soon!
+I look foward to talking to you!</p>
 <div style="display: flex; padding-bottom: 18px;max-width : 550px;">
 <div style=" margin-left: 0; margin-right: 1%; width: 49%;">First name<span style="color: red;"> *</span><br/>
 <input type="text" id="data_2" name="data_2" style="max-width: 100%;" class="form-control"/>